Amy Soranno: Legal proceedings

-On August 2020, it was revealed that Soranno had been charged with seven criminal offences.
+In August 2020, it was revealed that Soranno had been charged with seven criminal offences.
 Soranno appeared in court, along with three other activists (known collectively as the Excelsior 4), on November 2, 2020, and pled not-guilty.
 Soranno stated, “We will use our trial as an opportunity to further expose the rampant violence and suffering in animal agriculture, and the complicity of our justice and enforcement systems”.
 Along with two of the original co-defendants, Roy Sasano and Nick Schafer, a Supreme Court jury trial began on June 27, 2022.
 On July 9, 2022, a jury found Soranno, and one co-defendant, Nick Schafer, guilty of two indictable offences.
 Soranno expressed that she and her co-defendants " were not given a fair trial" Soranno's legal counsel, Leo Salloum said “without the ability to enter video evidence of animal abuse, the legs were cut out from under several of the defences we had been planning to raise”.
 It was also revealed that "key evidence of criminal animal cruelty contained on cards from cameras found on-site allegedly went missing during the investigation."
 Following the guilty verdict, protests erupted in various countries; including Ireland, Austria, Czech Republic and Uruguay.
 The trial has garnered international interviews and the support of Canada's Animal Protection Party.
 During the sentencing hearing the judge prevented Soranno, but not Schafer, from giving her statement.
 According to Soranno's lawyer, Leo Salloum, the case is potentially precedent setting.
 Salloum states, "... this is going to be the highest sentencing decision for a sit-in type protest in Canadian history."